graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `attribute:orderBy:array`
 - `attribute:orderBy:range`
 - `filterBy` - can we filter by this thing (e.g. column, table, etc)?
-- `proc:filterBy` - can we filter by this proc (source)
+- `proc:filterBy` - can we filter by this proc (resource)
 - `attribute:filterBy` - can we filter by this attribute (column, property)
 - `single` - can we get just one?
-- `query:resource:single` - can we get a single one of these (source) at the root?
+- `query:resource:single` - can we get a single one of these (resource) at the root?
-- `singularRelation:resource:single` - can we get a single one of these (source) from a type?
+- `singularRelation:resource:single` - can we get a single one of these (resource) from a type?
 - `singularRelation:resource:list` - should we add a list field to navigate this singular relationship (when we know there can be at most one)?